littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 11-binary_to_decimal

 Converts a binary number (base 2) stored in the environment variable `BINARY` to decimal (base 10), followed by a newline.
 Uses bash arithmetic expansion `$((...))` with base conversion syntax `2#number` to convert from binary to decimal.

+### 12-combinations

+Prints all possible combinations of two lowercase letters (a-z), except "oo", one per line, in alphabetical order starting with "aa".
+Uses brace expansion `{a..z}{a..z}` to generate all combinations, then filters out "oo" using `grep -v`.
+The script file contains a maximum of 64 characters.